PedroDrago/libft/README.md

 # Libft
-This project goal is to write my own library in C, with some reproductions of libc, stdlib and other sources functions.
+This project goal is to write my own C library , with some reproductions of libc, stdlib and other sources functions.

-This readme will act as a documentation for this libary

 | Function                       | Description                                                                                                                                                                                                          | External Functions   |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- |